artainmo/web-development/frontend/angular/README.md

 ## Codecademy course - Learn AngularJS 1.X
 ### Your first app
-View refers to HTML index.<br>
+View refers to an HTML index.<br>
-HTML tags in view can take an angular module, between those tags, a tag can take a controller related to the prior module, this controller can contain variables which can be used in the HTML.<br>
+A HTML tag in view can take an angular module as attribute value, this tag can contain other tags inside itself, one of those can take an angular controller related to the prior module as attribute value, this controller can contain variables and functions which can be used in the HTML within this tag.<br>

 The angular workflow:
 1. Create a module (`var app = angular.module("myApp", []);`) in app.js for example, contains different components of angular app.
-2. Indicate the module in view tag attribute ng-app to define the application scope (`<body ng-app="myApp">`) in index.html for example.
+2. Indicate the module in view tag attribute ng-app to define the application scope (`<body ng-app="myApp">...</body>`) in index.html for example.
 3. Create a controller in mainController.js for example, controllers are used to manage the app's data.
 <pre>
 app.controller('MainController', ['$scope', function($scope) {